tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 specifies the column label of the phenotype in the test and validation files, e.g. `EAS_valid.dat`.
 The `--cores` argument specifies the number of cores used in the analysis.
-A full list of arguments that can be used on the commandline can be found [here (https://www.bridgeprs.net/guide_args/)].
+A full list of arguments that can be used on the commandline can be found [here](https://www.bridgeprs.net/guide_args/).

 #### The \*.config files
 .config files to tell the